caiyueliang/AgiBot-World/README.md

 - In your code repository, you also need to provide the model checkpoint.
 By default, you should place the checkpoint in the directory `checkpoints/finetuned` and set the parameters "pretrained_checkpoint" and "action_decoder_path" in `scripts/infer.py` to `checkpoints/finetuned` (taking UniVLA as an example).
 Of course, you can change the location of the checkpoint as needed, as long as you also update the path parameters in `scripts/infer.py` accordingly.
 - If there are any new Python dependencies required, you need to list them in a `requirements.txt` file and upload it when submitting to the test server.
 For UniVLA and RDT, no new dependencies are needed, so you can simply submit an empty `requirements.txt` file (but it must be submitted).
 It is recommended that you thoroughly debug and validate locally before uploading.

-Illustration of the Code Repository File Structure
+Illustration of the code repository file structure:

 ```
 your_repository/